 - ½ pound green beans, stem ends trimmed and sliced in half

-- Put a large pot of salted water on the stovetop to boil.
+- Bring a large pot of salted water (about 1/4 cup kosher salt for 5-6 quarts water) boil.

-- Put the pistachios on a cutting board and chop into crumbs with a large knife or mezzaluna if you have one; pile the onion, scallion, garlic and parsley on top and chop everything together until fine.
+- Put the pistachios on a cutting board and chop into crumbs with a large knife.
+Pile the onion, scallion, garlic and parsley on top and chop everything together until fine.

-- Toss the hot pasta with the pesto and serve.
+- Toss the hot pasta and green beans with the pesto and serve.
+Sprinkle with additional cheese, if desired.